Zantac has low levels of cancer-causing chemical, FDA warns

 U.S. health officials said Friday that they are investigating low levels of a potentially dangerous contaminant in the popular heartburn medication Zantac and related generic drugs.

-The Food and Drug Administration said in a public statement it has detected a "probable" cancer-causing chemical in the medications, which are sold as both prescription and over-the-counter treatments to treat stomach acid and ulcers.
-According to the FDA, the ingredient is "a type of nitrosamine called N-nitrosodimethylamine, or NDMA."
+The Food and Drug Administration said in a public statement it has detected a "probable" cancer-causing chemical in ranitidine, the generic term for the medication sold as both prescription and over-the-counter treatments to treat stomach acid and ulcers.
+The federal agency said the carcinogenic ingredient is a type of nitrosamine called N-nitrosodimethylamine, or NDMA.

-The agency said patients can continue taking their heartburn medications for now.
-Agency officials said the amount of the impurity barely exceeds levels found in common foods.
-But the same chemical has been linked to dozens of recalls of prescription blood pressure drugs in the past year.
-The FDA is still investigating that issue and last month sanctioned a manufacturing plant in India that makes some of the ingredients used in the medications.
+The agency said patients can continue taking Zantac and similar heartburn medications for now, but patients using prescription versions who want to stop using them can consult their doctors to discuss other treatments.

 Zantac maker Sanofi said in a statement it "takes patient safety seriously, and we are committed to working with the FDA."